Identifying Downy Woodpeckers:

 In summer months, it is not unusual to see Downy Woodpeckers visiting Oriole feeders with grape jelly or even Hummingbird feeders with nectar.

 Downy Woodpeckers are cavity nesters and nest in dead trees, often deciduous trees infected with a fungus which makes the wood softer and easier to excavate.
 Excavating the nest cavity takes roughly 1 to 3 weeks and both male and female share in the work.
 When complete, the cavity will be 6-12 inches deep, widening toward the bottom and lined only with wood chips.
 Pairs will have 1 brood per year with an average clutch size of anywhere from 3-8 eggs.

-Eggs are roughly 0.8 inches in length and 0.6 inches and are completely white.
+Eggs are roughly 0.8 inches in length and 0.6 inches in width and are completely white.
 Eggs typically hatch within 12 days and the young will fledge in an additional 20 days.

 Distinguishing between a Downy and Hairy Woodpecker: